Smaug123/AdventOfCode2021/README.md

 These solutions are not designed for great speed (I wouldn't be using .NET if they were!).

+A reasonable commit to grab a copy of this repo from is 71832bb0355c2afa5abc1d157b3c8f0cfc9f5f9d, which is in a fully usable state with Day 1 complete and tested.

 # Development tips

 There are pull request checks on this repo, enforcing [Fantomas](https://github.com/fsprojects/fantomas/)-compliant formatting.